softindex/uikernel/docs/list-model.md

 ### read

 {% highlight javascript %}
- read(string search, function callback(string error, Array records))
+ read(string search, function callback)
 {% endhighlight %}

-Get options for Select or SuggestBox editor.
+Get options for a Select or SuggestBox editor.

 ---

 ### getLabel

 {% highlight javascript %}
- getLabel(number id, function callback(string error, string record))
+ getLabel(number id, function callback)
 {% endhighlight %}

-Get option name using ID.
+Get an option name using ID.
+The callback function will return the result as a string.